 A second milestone will require each finalist to demonstrate that progress is being made towards a working prototype.
 Finalists will also be required to provide details of their prototype system to ensure that the system fits within the constraints of the demonstration test event.
 These details will include (but are not limited to) items such as footprint, height, power requirements, noise, air emissions, types and quantities of chemicals, etc.

 Prior to the demonstration event, finalists may be required to complete agreements related to the use of the demonstrate event facilities, including a job hazard analysis.

-Finalists will demonstrate their prototype systems at BGNDRF in June 2022 using Well #2 feed water.
+Finalists will demonstrate their prototype systems at the Yuma Desalting Plant in June 2022 using either Yuma MODE RO feed or Yuma MODE RO Concentrate as a source water.

-Each finalist will be provided a designated outdoor space of approximately 700 square feet for their prototype system.
-Raw water feed tanks, product water tanks, concentrate tanks, and solids bins will be provided to each finalist outside of this 700 square foot area.
+Each finalist will be provided a designated indoor space of approximately 250 square feet for their prototype system.
+Raw water feed tanks, product water tanks, concentrate tanks, and solids bins will be provided to each finalist outside of this 250 square foot area.

-Each finalist will be provided 120 V and 208 V power at their designated test site.
+Each finalist will be provided 110 V and 480 V 3-phase power at their designated test site.

-Prototype systems will be evaluated by a Demonstration Event Panel using both subjective and objective criteria, including (but not limited to) to the following criteria:
+Prototype systems will be evaluated by a Demonstration Event Panel using both subjective and objective criteria.

 ~~ Power consumption